-Micklitz: Don’t use the same password for multiple services, install security updates, and avoid suspicious software.
-Provide a telephone number or an alternate email address so you can be reached by other means.
-And enable your phone’s screen lock to make it harder for unauthorized individuals to gain access.
+Micklitz: Don’t use the same password for multiple services, install security updates and avoid suspicious software.
+Provide a telephone number or an alternative email address so that you can be reached by other means.
+And enable your phone’s screen lock to make it harder for unauthorised individuals to gain access.
 These steps alone are a good start.

 Photographs: Conny Mirbach